pedrovicentealmeida/euroage_plus-project/README.md

 </p>

 ## Description
-This repository contains all the resources related to the serious game developed for the Euroage+ project, which is a key component of my thesis dissertation.
-In addition, it includes a stable and user-friendly version of the serious game, utilizing the Noetic version of the Robot Operating System (ROS).
-The previously developed code has been refactored to improve usability and overall performance.
+This repository contains all the resources related to the serious game developed for the Euroage+ project, which was a key component of my thesis dissertation.
+It also includes a stable and user-friendly version of the game, utilizing the Noetic version of the Robot Operating System (ROS).
+The previously developed code has been refactored to enhance usability and overall performance.

 ## Table of Contents
 - [Organization](#organization)